 - If the balances do not match, you are going to have to continue reviewing the reconciliation and find the “differences.”
 See the box below for possible reconciling issues.

 - Bank errors.
 Banks rarely make mistakes, but they do make them so jump on it quickly!

 - Recording errors.
 A check or deposit might have been recorded incorrectly in your accounting records.
 A common error is a transposition.
 For example, a check was written for $98, but was recorded in your accounting software as $89.
 If the amount you are off is divisible by nine, it is likely to be a transposition.
 You will need to compare each check and deposit in the bank statement to find it.

 - Missing data.
 A sale or written check was erroneously omitted and not recorded in your accounting software.

 NSF check.
 Your bank will have deducted the amount of the NSF check from your account, so you will need to deduct the amount from your Cash account.

 Check printing charge, bank fee, or interest earned.
 Sometimes you do not know these amounts until you receive your bank statement.
-They will need to be recorded in your accounting records in order to balance your accounting record with your bank statement.
+They will need to be recorded in the company’s records in order to balance your financial records with your bank statement.

 Automatic payment.
 These types of payments are sometimes forgotten.
 If it is a monthly occurrence, consider creating a memorized and reoccurring transaction in your software.

 The cash balance on the general ledger is of the utmost importance.
 It gives managers and financial statement users insight into a company’s cash position, and bank reconciliations help ensure the business records are accurate.
 Use bank reconciliations regularly to verify the statement balance and enhance internal controls of the company.